manjotms10/google-trends-analytics/README.md

 data via predictive analysis.
 The main idea is to study what Google Search data tells us about the real world and then develop models to predict the outcome of an event.
 For example, Google search trends can correlate well with the popularity of movies/video games.
-This correlation from various features will be analyzed and compared to observations from other available sources. <br> <br>
+This correlation from various features will be analyzed and compared to observations from other available sources. <br>

 ## Dataset:
 - Google Trend data to be obtained by using Python API <br>